fargolo/stat-learn/manuscript/chap1-passaros.md

 \pagebreak

-### Pássaros em Galápagos
+### Ilhas Galápagos

 Em sua viagem pelo mundo a bordo do Beagle, Charles Darwin descreveu um grupo de pássaros que habita as Ilhas Galápagos, arquipélago localizado a aproximadamente 900 km da costa do Equador (América do Sul).
-A variedade em tamanhos dos bicos chamou atenção: *“It is very remarkable that a nearly perfect gradation of structure in this one group can be traced in the form of the beak, from one exceeding in dimensions that of the largest gros-beak, to another differing but little from that of a warbler".*[^4]
+A variedade em tamanhos dos bicos chamou atenção: *“It is very remarkable that a nearly perfect gradation of structure in this one group can be traced in the form of the beak, from one exceeding in **dimensions** that of the **largest** gros-beak, to another **differing** but little from that of a warbler".*[^4]

-É interessante notar que a linguagem usada para denotar diferenças é eminentemente quantitativa (dimensions, largest, differing).
-Darwin não conduziu estudos quantitativos por razões práticas.
-Neste capítulo, simularemos o mesmo cenário empregando métodos estatísticos para comparar os pássaros.
+Ele observou que a variedade dos bicos era adaptada à dieta de cada grupo: frutas, nozes, insetos.
+Os de bico pontudo conseguem comer frutas e arilo da semente do cacto, enquanto os de bico curto estraçalham a base do cacto e comem sua polpa.

 Antes da publicação de A origem das Espécies, o caso dos fringilíddeos (nome destas aves) já continha um embrião do processo de seleção natural.
 Na segunda edição, em 1845, ele especula sobre um grupo ancestral comum moldado por fins específicos:

 *“Seeing this gradation and diversity of structure in one small, intimately related group of birds, one might really fancy that from an original paucity of birds in this archipelago, one species had been  taken and modified for different ends.”[^5]*